olibre/GreatTips/team/bloatware-technical-debt.md

 * Share packages with other teams
 * On Ubuntu Linux, the team may use *Ubuntu Make*

-The team decide the list of tools.
+The team decides the list of tools.
 Example:

 * git
 * cmake